-Following an analysis carried out by the management, as of 31 December 2022 it was esteblished that there were indications at hand necessitating the impairment of current inventories owing to obsolete goods and design.
-A licensed appraiser was engaged to valuate the non-current assets of the Group as at the date of the business combination, i.e. 8 December 2022, whereby said assets are presented herein at fair value at 31 December 2022.
+Following an analysis carried out by the management, as at 30 June 2023 it was esteblished that there were indications at hand necessitating the impairment of current inventories owing to obsolete goods and design.
+A licensed appraiser was engaged to valuate the non-current assets of the Group as at the date of the business combination, i.e. 8 December 2022, whereby said assets are presented herein at fair value at 30 June 2023.